way-edges/way-edges/doc/config/widgets/workspace.md

     "output_name": "eDP-1", // not specified, it will use the output that this widget is on "pop_duration": 1000, // ms
     "workspace_transition_duration": 300, // ms
+    "focused_only": false, // only show animation on the currently focused monitor
     // "preset": "hyprland",
     // "preset": "niri",
     "preset": {